nikitavoloboev/data/focusing/rules.md

 ## Karabiner
 - Prefer making semantic mappings and chunk mappings by theme or context.
-- Prefix variable names by action (i.e. EDIT/OPEN/ALFRED).
-Each variable name should be descriptive.

 ## Alfred
 - Keyword triggers should be one string (no spaces).
 Try to make keyword be semantically appropriate to workflow and easy to memorize and type.